Digital Audio Workstations

 What processor (CPU) is best for audio editing?

 No matter what software you are using, the processor is critical to your audio editing workflow.
 Most DAW programs benefit from using multiple CPU cores – especially if you have lots of tracks and/or plugins.
 However, different applications do utilize the CPU in different ways.
 Some are more sensitive to clock speeds, for example, or max-out around a certain number of cores.
 In general, though, a high-end consumer or mid-range workstation processor will do a good job.
 We recommend starting at a 16+ core model from Intel’s Core line, and if that won’t handle the complexity of your compositions then moving up to a 32-core AMD Threadripper PRO should do the job.
-Those chips can also support much higher amounts of system memory, which is a factor for some DAWs – especially if you use enough tracks to justify a higher core count CPU.
+Those chips also support much higher amounts of memory, which is a factor for some DAWs – especially if you use enough tracks to justify a higher core count CPU.

 What video card (GPU) is best for audio editing and music production?

-Audio editing doesn’t really need the video card for heavy 3D graphics, but there is still a key role that graphics cards play in DAW workflows and one major factor to consider in selecting the right model:
+Audio editing doesn’t really need the video card for heavy 3D graphics, but there is still a key role that graphics cards play in DAW workflows and a major factor to consider in selecting the right model:

 How much memory (RAM) does a digital audio workstation need?